roydejong/Enlighten/README.md

 This is a modern framework for PHP 5 that doesn't get in your way.
 Just the building blocks you need to accelerate your application development and simply *get shit done*.

-- Easy HTTP request and response management.
+- Easy HTTP request and response management: forms, headers, cookies, files and more.
-- Razor fast routing with dynamic URL variables, even in subdirectories.
+- Razor fast routing with dynamic URL variables and dependency injection.
-- Application and route filters for authentication, exception handling, etc.
+- Application and route filters for handling authentication, exceptions, etc.

+It's easy to use:

+    $app->get('/hello/$name', function ($name) {
+        echo "Hi there, $name";
+    });

 It is awesome because it is: